gliderlabs/logspout/README.md

 See [routesapi module](http://github.com/gliderlabs/logspout/blob/master/routesapi) for all options.

+#### Detecting timeouts in Docker log streams

+Logspout relies on the Docker API to retrieve container logs.
+A failure in the API may cause a log stream to hang.
+Logspout can detect and restart inactive Docker log streams.
+Use the environment variable `INACTIVITY_TIMEOUT` to enable this feature.
+E.g.: `INACTIVITY_TIMEOUT=1m` for a 1-minute threshold.

 ## Modules

 The standard distribution of logspout comes with all modules defined in this repository.
 You can remove or add new modules with custom builds of logspout.
 Just edit the `modules.go` file and do a `docker build`.